Star Wars: Ahsoka season 1: Writing

-Ahsoka and Sabine's hunt for Thrawn and Ezra takes them to a new galaxy in a first for the franchise.
+Ahsoka and Sabine's hunt for Thrawn and Ezra takes them to a new galaxy, which is a first for the franchise.
 Filoni was inspired by an image of multiple galaxies seen in the film Star Wars: Episode II – Attack of the Clones (2002), and felt this step was necessary because he thought it unlikely that Thrawn and Ezra would have remained hidden for so long if they were still in the known galaxy.
-For Thrawn's live-action introduction, Filoni and Favreau consulted author Timothy Zahn who originally created the character for the Expanded Universe (EU) novel Heir to the Empire (1991).
+For Thrawn's live-action introduction, Filoni and Favreau consulted author Timothy Zahn who created the character for the Expanded Universe (EU) novel Heir to the Empire (1991).
 The novel is referenced in the season when Ahsoka describes Thrawn as "the heir to the Empire".
 The planet that is visited in the new galaxy, Peridea, is the ancient homeworld of Morgan's people, the Nightsister witches.
-Similar to Thrawn, that group of characters were first introduced in an EU novel, in this case Dave Wolverton's The Courtship of Princess Leia (1994), before appearing in the animated series.
+Similar to Thrawn, that group of characters were first introduced in an EU novel, in this case Dave Wolverton's The Courtship of Princess Leia (1994), before appearing in the animated shows.
 The three Nightsister "Great Mothers" who live on Peridea–Aktropaw, Klothow, and Lakesis–are named after the three Fates from Greek mythology: Atropos, Clotho, and Lachesis.
-Other antagonists introduced in the season include Baylan Skoll, a former Jedi who is disillusioned with the Order and searching for a secret power; his apprentice Shin Hati, who he is teaching to be "something more" than a Jedi; and the Jedi-hunting Inquisitor Marrok.
+Other antagonists introduced in the season include Baylan Skoll, a former Jedi who is disillusioned with that order and searching for a secret power; his apprentice Shin Hati, who he is teaching to be "something more" than a Jedi; and Marrok, a Jedi-hunting Inquisitor.
 Filoni always includes wolves or references to wolves in his work because of his love for the animals, and the names Skoll and Hati are references to wolves from Norse mythology–Sköll and Hati, respectively–while Marrok is named for a lesser-known Knight of the Round Table from Arthurian legend who is turned into a werewolf.

 The season ends with Ahsoka and Sabine trapped in the new galaxy, Thrawn and Ezra returning to the original Star Wars galaxy, and Baylan discovering large statues of the Mortis gods, powerful Force-wielders introduced in The Clone Wars.
-Filoni hoped the statues would still be a striking image for viewers who had not seen The Clone Wars.
-He had ideas for continuing the story, but if that did not happen he was at least happy to have Ezra return by the end of the season as that was an important milestone for him.
-In the last scene of the season, Anakin appears as a Force ghost watching over Ahsoka and Sabine.
+Filoni hoped the statues would still be a striking image for viewers who had not seen the animated series.
+He had ideas for continuing the story, but if that did not happen he was at least happy to have Ezra return to the main galaxy by the end of the season.
+In the season's last scene, Anakin appears as a Force ghost watching over Ahsoka and Sabine.
 Filoni said Anakin was always watching over Ahsoka but she was not able to see him until her transformation in the fifth episode.
 This scene depicts the season's master and apprentices theme by featuring three generations of Jedi—Anakin, Ahsoka, and Sabine—in one shot.